natevgniko/rsschool-cv/cv.md

 ### About me
 I started my career as a website developer on cms 1c-bitrix and joomla.
-But for the last few years she has been working as a site administrator.
+But for the last few years I have been working as a site administrator.
 I was engaged in servicing existing company websites on Joomla, 1C Bitrix, SAP Hybris, writing technical assignments for new projects, setting tasks for developers, was a subject photographer, creating graphic elements for the site, etc. The work was very diverse, but it lacked programming, which I really liked.
 Therefore, after the birth of my daughter, I decided that I wanted to return to development.
 Now, I'm on paternity leave and actively studying modern technologies.

 I believe that I will become a good Frontend Developer.